henley-regatta/adventofcode2021/README.md

   but the fact that I'm manipulating global variables to track the message output and the version numbers is _awful_ code....
 But, as with all other things, At Least It Works.
+  * `python/day16part2.py` - I'm honestly not sure whether I'm proud of this or ashamed.
+On the plus side, it's a better way of parsing given arbitrary rules (one global variable, the message, with "stack" recursive replacement when single-type sub-packets are encountered).
+It would fail if back-tracking were required but it's not, so happy days.
+On the other hand, the pass-back of computed values is horribly hacky with no good way of distinguishing singles from lists.
+Hence the check-code.
+On the plus side, at least it's fast.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.